saifulislam88/kubernetes/Kubernetes Principle & Concept.md

 ![kubernestes-arch](https://github.com/saifulislam88/kubernetes/assets/68442870/e47edbad-e743-493b-a0d8-a9a1f4561b3a)

+There are two main components in K8s.
+So a Kubernetes cluster consists of **two types of nodes (minions)**:

+      1. A Master node that coordinates the cluster.
+      2. Nodes (called workers) where the application runs.

 **Kubernetes follows a client-server architecture**.
 A Kubernetes cluster consists of at least **one Master Node ** (multi-master for high availability) and multiple Worker nodes.
 The master is responsible  for exposing the application program interface (API), scheduling the deployments and managing the overall cluster.
 The **Master Node** consists of various components including